Custom Risk Analytics Models Speed Profitable Growth

 Based upon the rapidly increasing number of applications and the desire for a hosted, more precise and predictive model, the customer met with Dun & Bradstreet to discuss their need to increase automated approval rates to gain efficiency and scale.

 Customized analytics models, leveraging data from the Dun & Bradstreet Data Cloud were the answer.
-The Dun & Bradstreet Data Cloud delivers the world's most comprehensive business data and insights to improve performance, comprised of over 330 million business records, each containing thousands of attributes, including firmographic data and trade payment data.
+The Dun & Bradstreet Data Cloud delivers the world's most comprehensive business data and insights to improve performance, comprised of over hundreds of millions business records, each containing thousands of attributes, including firmographic data and trade payment data.

 The customized models leverage other data sources, including continuously monitored data, to provide more precise predictive scores.
 The models include the full spectrum of the Data Cloud’s detailed payment performance data, as well as two separate small business data repositories – Dun & Bradstreet’s own Small Business Risk Insight® (SBRI) and the Small Business Financial Exchange™ (SBFE), a third-party consortium.